batsonjay/uploadDistributor/docs/destination-apis.md

 ## Testing Strategy

-- AzuraCast: Use a staging server for integration tests.
+- AzuraCast: Use the dev/test server for integration tests.
+However, implement mocks & stubs for initial development prior to testing against that server.
 - Mixcloud/SoundCloud: Use mocks and stubs to simulate uploads.
 - Validate metadata formatting and API request structure in tests.